ejarzo/planet/src/pages/band-name-vortex/index.md

   The Meatles
   The Minuterice Men
   The Notorious Jar-Jar B.I.G.G.S.
-  The Nusrat Fateh Ali Khan &amp; BBQ Show
+  The Nusrat Fateh Ali Khan & BBQ Show
   The odB’s
   The Peter Green Day la Soul II Soul Survivors
   The Pornophonic Spree